HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 =======
 Cooling
 =======
-This type applies to locations and racks.
+These properties apply to locations and racks.
 It controls the behavior of the Delta-T calculation for racks that have linked temperature sensors.
-New racks will use the parent location's setting.
-Users can override this value on a rack-by-rack basis or in bulk if there is a need.
+New racks will clone their parent location's setting.
+Users can override this value per rack or in bulk.

 =================
 Location settings
 =================
-This type applies to locations.
+These properties apply to locations.
 Location settings contain properties that provide metadata about the location such as location type, and properties that dictate the default values set for new racks created under the location.

 The **Rack Design** property sets the power **Design Value** which is the power budget for the rack and the **Desired Temperature** sets the desired average temperature value for the rack.

 ============
 AssetTracker
 ============
-This type applies to racks and assets that can be mounted in a rack.
-The **AssetTracker ID** property holds the RFID tag id which is used to automatically track the location of the asset.
+These properties apply to racks and assets that can be mounted in a rack.
+The **AssetTracker ID** property holds the RFID tag ID which is used to automatically track the location of the asset.

 The **Master Module ID** property is rack specific and it holds the ID of the master module assigned to the rack.